Kelly Schamberger in her Duluth home studio, with her award-winning painting “Once Upon a Childhood” visible in the background.

 Kelly Schamberger is an internationally awarded fine artist, representational oil painter, and art instructor whose work centers on plein air landscapes, portraiture, and still life in the traditions of realism and classical impressionism.

-In 2024, Schamberger was selected for inclusion in the Lunar Codex, a global art time capsule placed on the moon by the Odysseus lander.
-She is among a limited number of artists worldwide whose work will also be archived in the Polaris Collection moon capsule launching in 2025.
+Her paintings have been exhibited and sold in museum, international, invitational, solo, and juried exhibitions at institutions including Sotheby’s New York, the Minneapolis Institute of Art, the Minnesota Marine Art Museum, and the Bell Museum.
+In 2024, Schamberger was selected for inclusion in the Lunar Codex, a global art time capsule placed on the moon by the Odysseus lander — her painting designated “Heritage of Humanity” under the International Artemis Accords.
+She is also included in the Polaris Collection moon capsule.
 She is the author of the limited-edition fine art book Immersed in the Pause.

 From Duluth to The Moon!

 From Kelly Schamberger: “If I had not had an expertly-done photo of this painting, it would not have won the ARC award… and would not be etched in a metal plate sitting ON THE MOON.
 Your ability to take such a beautiful photo of a very dark, very reflective background was absolutely critical to this extended success.”
-Thanks Kelly!

 - WDIO: Duluth artwork included in lunar time capsule